Printed on 4/29/2025

 • Credits: 5.00

 Focuses on key troubleshooting skills and methodology.
 Engine system testing procedures and tools are used to analyze symptom-based engine problems.
-Application of computer diagnostic tools is employed in actual live road testing situations.
-Engine dynamometer operation will also be part of this course.
+Application of computer diagnostic tools is employed in actual live testing situations.
+Engine operation will also be part of this course.

 • Instructional Hours: 126